Mobilising locally-led action for restoration and governance in Mount Marsabit, Kenya

 Project outputs

-In September 2024, the participatory forestry management plan (PFMP) was signed by all key stakeholders which represents a significant milestone after being in development for over seven years.
-Nature and People as One (NaPO) played a key role in facilitating the process by bringing together the various stakeholders who needed to validate the plan and supporting the SAKU CFA to obtain buy-in from their constituents.
+• In September 2024, all key stakeholders signed the participatory forestry management plan (PFMP), a significant milestone after being in development for over seven years.
+Nature and People as One (NaPO) played a key role in facilitating the process by bringing together the stakeholders who needed to validate the plan and supporting the SAKU CFA in obtaining buy-in from their constituents.

 Image